 “You get these series of different bars that are playing off one another,” said Tyler Jones, owner and founder of custom design/build firm, Blue Heron.
 “Each one of them feels like it’s moving toward the city.
 That is what really drove the big picture, aesthetic and visual language we built upon for the rest of the design.”

-Located at 750 Dragon Ridge in the MacDonald Highlands luxury community, the 16,000-square-foot, four-level estate is privately listed at $14,999,000 through Gavin Ernstone, broker and owner of Simply Vegas.
+Located at 750 Dragon Ridge in the MacDonald Highlands luxury community, the 16,000-square-foot, four-level estate is privately listed at $14,999,000 through Gavin Ernstone, owner, Simply Vegas.

 “The fourth level was a way to fully maximize the property’s potential,” Jones said.
 “It made great sense to do that on this project because we had that amazing hillside property.
 We quickly determined the more glass we could add on the east side, the more opportunity we were going to create better access to the views.”